Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 Popular options for feeds are as follows:
 - Circular
     - [Helical antenna](https://en.wikipedia.org/wiki/Helical_antenna): Very forgiving which makes it recommended for beginners, best for offset dishes.
-    - [Patch feed](http://sat.cc.ua/page3.html): Recommended for prime focus dishes.
+    - [Patch feed](https://sat.cc.ua/page3.html): Recommended for prime focus dishes.

 - Linear
     - [Cantenna](https://www.changpuak.ch/electronics/cantenna.php): A very easy to make antenna with decent results on both offset and prime focus dishes.
-    - [Loop feed](http://www.om6aa.eu/Loop_Feed_with_enhanced_performance.pdf): A fairly unforgiving but very simple feed, you can maximize performance when using a prime focus dish by using [this calculator](https://projects.radioastro.pl/loop_feed_calculator/#/LoopFeed) and trying to get your dish's F/D.
+    - [Loop feed](https://www.om6aa.eu/Loop_Feed_with_enhanced_performance.pdf): A fairly unforgiving but simple feed, you can maximize performance when using a prime focus dish by using [this calculator](https://projects.radioastro.pl/loop_feed_calculator/#/LoopFeed) and trying to get your dish's F/D. (The diameter should be around 11 cm!)
-    - [VE4MA](http://www.w1ghz.org/antbook/conf/high_efficiency_prime_feeds.pdf): A very solid performing feed, best for prime focus dishes.
+    - [VE4MA](https://www.w1ghz.org/antbook/conf/high_efficiency_prime_feeds.pdf): A very well performing feed, best for prime focus dishes.

 - This guide will have instructions on building a helical feed, loop, and a cantenna.
 Dimensions for a VE4MA are also provided.